· Museum of Anthropology and Ethnography of the University of Turin; CSA – Centre for African Studies, Turin

 · storytelling as a heritage mediation tool (in this phase objects were selected from the Museum’s collection);

-· planning workshops (defining narrative routes, exhibition contents, preparatory activities to be carried out in schools before the museum visit);
+· planning workshops (defining narrative trails, exhibition contents, preparatory activities to be carried out in schools before the museum visit);

 · effective communication (simulation of a preparatory meeting with students);